lambdaji/tf_repos/deep_ctr/README.md

-# TensorFlow Estimator Implementation of wide_n_deep/DeepFM/NFM/AFM/FNN/PNN
+# TensorFlow Coustom Estimator Implementation of DeepFM/wide_n_deep/NFM/AFM/FNN/PNN

 ``Note``: Any problems, you can contact me at kevinqu@apex.sjtu.edu.cn, or kevinqu16@gmail.com.
 Through email, you will get my rapid response.